rebelsky/csc207c/_mps/blockchains.md

 > `VERBOSE` is a field I set to true when I want ugly printing in my program.

-Where should I be generating nonces?

-> I wrote a `mine` method in my `Block` class.

-> The primary place I see that being used is in the first `Block` constructor.
+**We are also confused about looping through available nonce values.
+How do we get those values?**

+> Option 1: `for (long nonce = 0; nonce < LONG.MAX_VALUE; nonce++)`

+> Option 2: `while (true) { long nonce = rand.nextLong(); }`

+> Option 3: Some other clever technique.

+**Does each nonce value have to be unique for each block?**

+> You can repeat nonce values between blocks.

+**What strategies can I use to optimize nonce generation and mining time?
+Are there alternative methods for brute-force searching?**

+> Feel free to research those.
+For now, feel free to use brute-force methods.

+### Hashes

+**Could you re-explain hashes/their purpose in this assignment?**

+> Hashes are generally used to validate a set of data.
+You compute the hash of the data and save it somewhere.
+Later, when you want to check if the data are still correct, you compute the hash again and see if it matches the saved hash.

+> In this assignment, we're primarily using them to make sure that the information in a block doesn't change.

+**How do I generate a hash?**

+> Grab an appropriate message digest.

+> Add each piece of data in turn.
+(First the block number, then the source, then the target, then the amount, then the previous hash, then the nonce.)

+> Ask the message digest to give you the hash with `md.digest()`.

-Where should we use `MessageDigest`?
+**Where should we use `MessageDigest`?**

-> You should only need to use `MessageDigest` in the `Block` class or the `Hash` class (when you are computing a hash code).
+> You should only need to use `MessageDigest` in the `Block` class when you create new blocks.
+You'll use it to compute the hash of the block.

-Do we have to write code to compute the hash?
+**Do we have to write code to compute the hash?**

 > No. The `digest` method of `MessageDigest` is supposed to compute the hash.
 Your job is to feed the `MessageDigest` object the data that you want hashed and then ask it for the hash.

-How do I add an integer to a digest?
+**How do I add an integer to a digest?**

-> I used `md.update(ByteBuffer.allocate(Integer.BYTES).putInt(i).array());`
+> I used something like `md.update(ByteBuffer.allocate(Integer.BYTES).putInt(i).array());`

-How do I add a long to a digest?
+**How do I add a long to a digest?**

 > It should be similar.

+**How could we go about decrypting a hash?
+Is there a specific key we need to save, kind of like our encryption mini-project?**

+> In general, you shouldn't be able to decrypt a hash.
+That's part of the point.
+Ideally, the only way to decrypt a hash is to keep generating data until you find data that hash to the same hash value.

+**Are these hashes the same as hash tables?**

+> No. In CS, we're great at reusing terms to mean related but different things.

+### User interface

+**How should errors in user input be handled gracefully in the BlockChainUI class?**

+> Print an error message and prompt again.

+**I have had my own implementation of "continuously ask for input and whatnot" by using like a boolean like if it's not valid then do what, a switch statement that maps the command, but do you have a suggested template of a way to do it?**

+> You'll find suggestions in `BlockChainUI.java` and `IOUtils.java`

+### Checking correctness

+**Should a blockchain only check if it is valid when the isCorrect method is called?**

+> The blockchain should only check overall correctness when `isCorrect` or `check` is called.

+**Can a block that makes a blockchain invalid be attached?**

+> "Invalid" is a complicated term.
+You can attach blocks that have incorrect transactions.
+However, you cannot attach blocks that have an incorrect hash, that have an invalid hash, or that have an incorrect prevHash.

+**Every time we add a new transaction, do we have to check the whole chain if it's valid?
+Or could we just check the previous block?**

+> You only check the previous block.
+When we want to check the whole chain, we call `check` or `isCorrect`.

+**How are edge cases for transaction validation best handled?**

+> One at a time?
+In mine, I first check that the amount is non-negative.
+Then I check that the source is valid.
+Then I check that the source has sufficient "funds".

+### Testing

+**Will we get tests for this project?**

+> Yes.
+They should be available by Wednesday night.

+**What testing strategies would be most effective for ensuring the correctness of the blockchain implementation?**

+> Make a list of possible problems and then either implement those as tests or try them withj the user interface.

+### Storing the balances

+**Can I use a `HashMap` to store the table of users and deposits?**

+> Sure.

+**Can I use my `AssociativeArray` class to store the table of users and deposits?**

+> Certainly.

+**Is the blockchain allowed a memory of the state of the chain outside of the blocks (for example, a dynamically sized array with all actors involved thus far and their balances)?**

+> Sure.

+### Miscellaneous

-The E rubric says "Avoids recreating structures, such as the `MessageDigest` and some individual arrays, that need not be recreated."
-However, it looks like your sample code creates a new `MessageDigest` each time we try to hash and creates a new array each time we want to put an `int` or a `long` into the digest.
+**The E rubric says "Avoids recreating structures, such as the `MessageDigest` and some individual arrays, that need not be recreated."
+However, it looks like your sample code creates a new `MessageDigest` each time we try to hash and creates a new array each time we want to put an `int` or a `long` into the digest.**

 > Yup.
-We were striving for straighforward code in the examples (believe it or not).
+I was striving for straighforward code in the examples (believe it or not).
 You should write better code for an E.

-Can I use a `HashMap` to store the table of users and deposits?

-> Sure.

-Can I use my `AssociativeArray` class to store the table of users and deposits?

-> Certainly.

-Do I need to do anything with `HashValidator` and `Transaction`?

-> I don't think so.
-They were intended as complete as is.
+**For wrapping "Node" around the Block, can we use what we did from the doubly-linked lists lab, or did you have another way of implementing this in mind?**

+> I'd only use a singly-linked list, but I'm lazy.

+**The instructions say that objects of the Block class will be wrapped in a Node class that will contain links to other blocks.
+Is this class something we should write entirely ourselves/that isn't in the repo?**

+> You will need to write it yourself.

+### Random

+**I remember hearing a few years ago that block chain would change everything.
+Do you think it was over hyped?**

+> Has "everything" changed?
+I don't know.
+I don't think so.
+I see financial systems (including governmental financial entities) adapting to cryptocurrency.
+For awhile, the technology was doing a great job of using lots of energy, which changes the world for the worse.

 ## Acknowledgements